Micro-Solutions-Bangladesh/Business-Profile/README.md

 # Business Profile

-Hi. this is a WordPress theme called `businessprofile`, or `Business Profile`, if you like.
+Hi. this is a WordPress theme called `business-profile`, or `Business Profile`, if you like.
 I'm ready to be use as a business profile website.
-The part `msbd` of the theme prefix `businessprofile` comes from `Micro Solutions Bangladesh` as the theme is from [Micro Solutions Bangladesh](https://MicroSolutionsBD.com), and the other part `bp` comes from `Business Profile` (the theme name itself).
+The part `msbd` of the theme prefix `business-profile` comes from `Micro Solutions Bangladesh` as the theme is from [Micro Solutions Bangladesh](https://MicroSolutionsBD.com), and the other part `bp` comes from `Business Profile` (the theme name itself).

 #### Credit